jaketrent/html-webpack-template/README.md

 ## Basic Usage

-Once installed, you can reference the template in your `webpack.config.js` using the `template` option, passing the path to this module's `index.html` file.

-Additional configuration options are as follows:
+There are a couple required parameters:

 - `inject`: Set to `false`.
 Controls asset addition to the template.
 This template takes care of that.
-[More docs](https://github.com/ampedandwired/html-webpack-plugin#configuration)
+- `template`: Specify this module's `index.html` file

+And some other optional:

+- `appMountId`: div element id on which you plan to mount a javascript app (can include multiple elements using the `appMountId` array)
+- `devServer`: insert the webpack-dev-server hot reload script at this host:port/path (eg, http://localhost:3000)
+- `baseHref`: Adjust the url for relative urls in the document ([MDN](https://developer.mozilla.org/en/docs/Web/HTML/Element/base))
 - `filename`: The file to write the HTML to.
 Defaults to `index.html`.
    You can specify a subdirectory here too (eg: `assets/admin.html`).
-- `mobile`: Sets appropriate meta tags for page scaling.
 - `googleAnalytics.trackingId`: Track usage of your site via [Google Analytics](http://analytics.google.com).
 - `googleAnalytics.pageViewOnLoad`: Log a `pageview` event after the analytics code loads.
+- `mobile`: Sets appropriate meta tags for page scaling.
 - `title`: The title to use for the generated HTML document.
-- `baseHref`: Adjust the url for relative urls in the document ([MDN](https://developer.mozilla.org/en/docs/Web/HTML/Element/base))
-- `devServer`: insert the webpack-dev-server hot reload script at this host:port/path (eg, http://localhost:3000)
-- `appMountId`: div element id on which you plan to mount a javascript app (can include multiple elements using the `appMountId` array)
 - `window`: object that defines data you need to bootstrap a javascript app

+Plus any [html-webpack-plugin config options](https://github.com/ampedandwired/html-webpack-plugin#configuration) otherwise available.

 Here's an example webpack config illustrating how to use these options in your `webpack.config.js`: